-Michelle Obama’s New IGTV Series Gives College Freshmen The Spotlight
+Michelle Obama's New IGTV Series Puts You In The Shoes Of College Freshmen

 Class is in session: Former First Lady Michelle Obama will launch a new IGTV series about first-year college students.
 In partnership with ATTN, “A Year of Firsts” will follow four students as they navigate the ups and downs of their freshman year in higher education.
 Obama announced the six-episode series, set to debut in mid-January and conclude in June, on Instagram on Tuesday with a video that introduced the students.